-The EMS Division works with the University of Texas Health Science Center in Dallas which is where all of the department paramedics are trained.
-A paramedic candidate is in school for approximately six months for training (classroom, hospital, and ambulance rotations).
+The EMS Division works with Dallas County Community College District (DCCCD) to initially train our paramedics.
+A paramedic Candidate is in school for approximately six months for training (classroom, hospital rotations and ambulance rotations).

 The Medical Control for the GFD is "Biotel" (bio-telemetry).
 It is located in the Emergency Department at Parkland Memorial Hospital.
 It is staffed with nurses (RN), paramedics, and medical doctors around the clock to meet the needs of not only GFD but also Dallas Fire Department and many other suburbs.

-All Garland Fire Department ambulances are ALS equipped and all Truck and Engine Companies now have Automatic External Defibrillators (AEDs).
+All Garland Fire Department ambulances are ALS equipped and all Truck and Engine Companies have Automatic External Defibrillators (AED).